Gender-sensitive language

 Advisory Services at TU Darmstadt

 At Technische Universität Darmstadt, several advisory services focus on combating violence against women and providing support to those affected.
 These services offer both confidential consultations and further assistance, serving as vital points of contact for students and staff experiencing gender-based violence.
-Below is an overview of the (opens in new tab) : relevant advisory services and contact points
+Below is an overview of the relevant advisory services and contact points (opens in new tab):

-1. at Technische Universität Darmstadt “Achtung”
+1. “Achtung” at Technische Universität Darmstadt

 The “Achtung” initiative is a prevention and awareness program centered on promoting respectful behavior in everyday university life.
 Its goals include raising awareness of respectful interactions, responsible use of power and authority, and recognizing and avoiding discriminatory or abusive behavior.

-2. Advisory Services for and Students Staff
+2. Advisory Services for Students and Staff

 These services provide comprehensive support for individuals affected by various forms of violence, including domestic violence and sexual harassment.